jhcook/packer/freebsd10.2/README.md

 # FreeBSD 10.2

 This is a Vagrant box running the latest version of FreeBSD 10.2-RELEASE patchset and all updates including the Kernel.
-The Virtualbox Guest Additions 4.3.x -- or the latest version of Virtualbox is supported.

 ## Info